mynamesleon/lpswipe/README.md

 -----------
 The available options and their defaults are:

-`threshold: 20,`

-The distance the swipe needs to be to fire the beforeEnd and directional functions
+    // the distance the swipe needs to be to fire the beforeEnd and directional functions

-`swipeDirection: 'horizontal',`
+    threshold: 20,

-The direction to enable custom swipe gestures: 'vertical', 'horizontal', or 'all' (directional, and notReached functions will not fire if "all" is used).
-This is needed as it will prevent the default browser behaviour when swiping in that direction on that element
+    // the direction to enable custom swipe gestures: 'vertical', 'horizontal', or 'all' (directional, and notReached functions will not fire if "all" is used)

-`start: function (d) { },`
+    // this is needed as it will prevent the default browser behaviour when swiping in that direction on that element
+    swipeDirection: 'horizontal',

-Fires on first touch
+    // fires on first touch

-`beforeEnd: function(d) { },`
+    start: function (d) { },

-Fires on touch end event, before directional events are fired, only if user has started swiping in defined `swipeDirection`
+    // fires on touch end event, before directional events are fired, only if threshold is reached

-`right: function (d) { },`
+    beforeEnd: function(d) { },

-Move finger left to right - fires only if threshold is reached and 'horizontal' is specified
+    // move finger left to right - fires only if threshold is reached

-`left: function (d) { },`
+    right: function (d) { },

-Move finger right to left - fires only if threshold is reached and 'horizontal' is specified
+    // move finger right to left - fires only if threshold is reached

-`up: function (d) { },`
+    left: function (d) { },

-Move finger down to up - fires only if threshold is reached and 'vertical' is specified
+    // move finger down to up - only if threshold is reached

-`down: function (d) { },`
+    up: function (d) { },

-Move finger up to down - fires only if threshold is reached and 'vertical' is specified
+    // move finger up to down - only if threshold is reached

-`moving: function (d) { },`
+    down: function (d) { },

-Fires during swipe movement, only if user is moving in the defined `swipeDirection`
+    // fires during swipe movement

-`notReached: function (d) { },`
+    moving: function (d) { },

-Fires if the threshold isn't reached - won't fire if all is used for the swipeDirection
+    // fires if the threshold isn't reached - won't fire if all is used for the swipeDirection

-`end: function (d) { },`
+    notReached: function (d) { },

-Fires on touch release after directional functions.
-Only when user has swiped in specified direction.
-Will fire in all cases if 'all' is used for `swipeDirection`.
+    // fires on touchend in all cases, but only when user has swiped in specified direction (will fire in all cases if 'all' is used for swipeDirection)

-`reset: function (d) { }`
+    end: function (d) { },

-Fires when touch events are reset (e.g. on touchcancel event, or when touch interaction ends) - will always be last event to fire
+    // fires when touch events are reset (e.g. on touchcancel event, or when touch interaction ends) - will always be last event to fire
+    reset: function (d) { }

 What lpswipe won't do
 -----------